 To make these binding in law there must be a ‘consideration’ paid, usually of a small sum of £100-£200.
 This payment is fully taxable and liable to national insurance contributions.

 Some Settlement Agreements may also include a consideration associated with a confidentiality clause.
 These are also subject to deductions.

 Payments made to compensate for injury to feelings arising from unlawful discrimination that occurred before the termination will not be taxable.
 Where the injury to feelings was caused by the termination they will be.

 A payment can be made free of tax where it is on account of a disability or injury (and also death).
-The payment must relate to the fact of the injury or disability and not any consequential affect on earnings.
+The payment must relate to the fact of the injury or disability and not any consequential effect on earnings.

 Both statutory and contractual redundancy payments fall within the £30,000 exemption.